Turkey to send troops to Libya at Tripoli's request - Erdogan

 In the Mediterranean, Turkey is at loggerheads with Greece, Cyprus, Egypt and Israel over rights to resources off the coast of the divided island of Cyprus.
 Athens says Ankara’s maritime deal with Tripoli violates international law.

-Additional reporting by Nevzat Devranoglu in Ankara, Ulf Laessing in Cairo, and Ahmed Tolba and Nadine Awadalla in Tunis; Writing by Daren Butler; Editing by Jonathan Spicer and Gareth Jones
+Additional reporting by Nevzat Devranoglu in Ankara, Ulf Laessing, Ahmed Tolba and Nadine Awadalla in Cairo and Mohamed Argoubi in Tunis; Writing by Daren Butler and Ulf Laessing; Editing by Jonathan Spicer, Gareth Jones and David Clarke